wjg3/FlexiBLEPlugin/README.md

 # FlexiBLEPlugin
-A plugin to calculate FlexiBLE force potential
+A plugin to calculate FlexiBLE force